qctipconf/qctipconf.github.io/registration.md

 # QCTiP 2026 Registration

-A registration link will be made available here after registration opens.
-Please note that **tickets will be sold on a first-come first-served basis** and based on the interest in previous QCTiP editions, we expect tickets may sell out before registration closes.
+Please note that **tickets are sold on a first-come first-served basis** and based on the interest in previous QCTiP editions, we expect tickets may sell out before registration closes.

 ### Key Dates

-- **Registration Opening:** TBC
+- **Registration Opening:** 12 December 2025
-- **Early Bird Registration Deadline:** TBC
+- **Early Bird Registration Deadline:** 27 February 2026
+- **Registration Closing:** 23 March 2026
-- **College Accommodation Booking closes:** Monday 23rd February at 9am
+- **Accommodations at St Anne's College:** booking closes on Monday 23 February at 9am
+- **Accommodations at Holiday Inn Oxford Pear Tree:** booking closes on 5 March 2026
 - **Conference Dates:** 20-22 April 2026

+### Tickets and Registration

+Thanks to the generous support of our sponsors we are able to lower early-bird registration fees.
+Please note, however, that the number of early-bird tickets has been limited -- if all early bird tickets sell out before the deadline (27th February), we will switch to regular rate tickets earlier.

+Furthermore, the number of student tickets has been limited -- if all student tickets sell out, please purchase regular rate tickets.
+Only those participants are eligible to purchase student tickets who study for a degree but have not yet received a doctorate.

+We are able to offer the Gala Dinner in the beautiful Oxford Town Hall as a free option, which will take place in the evening of the 21st April (conference dates are 20-22 April).
+However, we request participants to sign up only if they know they will be able to attend.

+- **Early-Bird Student Registration Fee: &#163;200**
+- **Early-Bird Staff Registration Fee: &#163;300**

+Click on the following link to purchase tickets  [**[HERE]**](https://www.oxforduniversitystores.co.uk/conferences-and-events/mathematical-institute/events/quantum-computing-theory-in-practice).

+### Travel Support

+We have a limited capacity to provide financial help with conference costs for a small number of attendees.
+If you require financial help in order to be able to attend, then please fill in the following online form -- you will be asked for a justification, and only those with strong and specific reasons for needing support may receive it.

+Click on the following link to submit a case for support [**[HERE]**](https://docs.google.com/forms/d/e/1FAIpQLSdA4kkWgN3l90UYa5j2ouI_JzILt1Wwk-II30fmdWh3WVLCIw/viewform?usp=dialog).

+### Cancellation Policy

+Participants should contact the organisers at <qctip2026@cs.ox.ac.uk>
+to request cancellation of their registration.
+Cancellations made before the registration deadline may be subject to a cancellation fee.
+Cancellation requests made after the registration deadline may not be granted.